-Here the Holy Spirit is our assistant, Who as we put on that item of “clothing” one last time, convicts our heart and says: “That really has to go!”
-He says no to attitudes like selfishness, bitterness, un-forgiveness, anger, gossip, fear, feeling insecure and regret about the past.
+Here the Holy Spirit is our assistant, our own wardrobe consultant!
+Who, as we put on that item of “clothing” one last time, convicts our heart and says: “That really has to go!”
+He says no to attitudes like selfishness, bitterness, unforgiveness, anger, gossip, fear, feeling insecure and regret about the past.
 He says these have to go, because they do not fit with the new life that you are going to live.
 There is no place for them in your spiritual closet.

 So many of us when we are just on the verge of victory, will draw back from becoming the new person Christ has called us to be, because it costs too much.
-We never really experience the new transformation that our new life is going to bring us, because we do not finally get rid of those thinking and attitudes that belong to the previous life.
+We stop just before we have won.
+We never really experience the new transformation that our new life is going to bring us, because we do not finally get rid of the thinking and attitudes that belong to the previous life.
 We happily slip into that old piece of clothing and continue to comfortably live in our old way of life, because change is too difficult and costs too much.
+This is that change that you know God wants you to make, that you know needs to happen, but you neglect to make the change.

-Or else, we put on our new clothing in Christ, then someone (devil) from the old life, uses a mirror to shout out something that is contrary to the Word of God, and it will cause us to question our understanding of this new life in Christ.
-We immediately doubt this new life we have started and before we know it, we have changed into our old clothes.
-Never thinking that the enemy of our soul purposefully attacks us to prevent us from achieving victory in our lives and living out this new life in Christ.
+Never thinking that the enemy of our soul purposefully attacks us so as to prevent us from achieving victory in our lives and living out this new life in Christ.
 Sometimes, his ugly attack will cause us to totally give up the momentum we have and stay as we once were.

 If we are going to clean out our spiritual closet, we need to make a decision to change regardless of the cost, the pain, or whatever else may come this way.
 We have to choose to get rid of the old stuff, our hang-ups, wrong thinking, bad habits and fleshly tendencies.
-These things block the true expression of our new identity in Christ, we bag it in a black bag and get rid of it.
+These things block the true expression of our new identity in Christ, we need to bag it in a black bag and get rid of it.

-So far away, must we get rid of it, that to try to get it back must be near impossible and the process we have undergone to be a new person, cannot be undone in any way.
-Col 3:8-11 in the Message bible tells us more:
+We need to get rid of it so that it is so far away, that to try to get it back must be near impossible and the process we have undergone to be a new person, cannot be undone in any way.

 “It wasn’t long ago that you were doing all that stuff and not knowing any better.
 But you know better now, so make sure it’s all gone for good: bad temper, irritability, meanness, profanity, dirty talk.
 Don’t lie to one another.
 You’re done with that old life.
 It’s like a filthy set of ill-fitting clothes you’ve stripped off and put in the fire.
 Now you’re dressed in a new wardrobe.
 Every item of your new way of life is custom-made by the Creator, with his label on it.
 All the old fashions are now obsolete.

 Deliberately decide to change, lay aside or put away all attitudes, behavior and thinking that don’t please God or adversely affect your walk of faith.
 Choose to embrace “new spiritual clothing” which is more in line with what God is presently doing in your life.
-He has designed it for your new life, with His label on that says: “My Child.”